Browser London

-The design and development phase of a digital transformation project sees our team taking the discovery report created as part of the research & consultancy stage, into development.
+The design and development phase of a project is where the rubber really starts to hit the road.
+Using the insight and data of the discovery report as a foundation, our team of digital specialists will start to construct your app or software platform.
 Here, you’ll quickly start to see key areas of the product, such as the user interface design, user workflows and technology choices coming together.

 Working closely with you, the client, we’ll prioritise product features based on actual end-user behaviour until we’ve honed them down to a tight brief that constitutes an agreed minimum viable product (MVP).
 This approach (which is part of the Agile methodology) aims to deploy a working product to market rapidly, allowing learnings from early user interactions to be folded into the ongoing development process as the functionality of the product is expanded.